Azure/azure-iot-explorer/README.md

 <img src="doc/screenshots/settings.PNG" alt="settings" width="400"/>

 - Go to the device details page by clicking the name of a PnP device.
-- Click Plug and Play from the navigation, the DCM along with its interfaces the device implements as components would be listed on the page.
+- Click Plug and Play from the navigation.
+If the device is a Plug and Play device, the Device capability model ID would be shown.
+A table would show the list of components implemented by the device and the corresponding interfaces the components conform to.

 <img src="doc/screenshots/pnp_interfaces.PNG" alt="settings" width="800"/>